-For that reason, it is recommended that a Traffic Regulation Order introducing junction protection measures, prohibiting waiting at any time, be introduced on the following lengths of road:-

-- a.
-Milton Avenue, south east side, from its junction with the centreline of Waddington - Road for a distance of 13m in a south westerly direction. - b.
-Milton Avenue, north west side, from its junction with the centreline of Waddington - Road for a distance of 19m in a south westerly direction. - c.
+For that reason, it is recommended that a Traffic Regulation Order introducing junction protection measures, prohibiting waiting at any time, be introduced on the following lengths of road:- a.
+Milton Avenue, south east side, from its junction with the centreline of Waddington b.
+Milton Avenue, north west side, from its junction with the centreline of Waddington c.
 Waddington Road, south west side, from a point 9m north west of its junction with the centreline of Milton Avenue, for a distance of 18m in a south easterly direction.